It’s Super Bowl Season (and Yes, We’re Crocheting for It)

 • Try: Lion Brand Wool-Ease Thick & Quick

-• N / 10 mm hook for super bulky yarn
+• L / 8 mm or N / 10 mm hook for super bulky yarn (remember to check the yarn label)

 • Heavy-duty scissors for trimming pom-poms